Nazeer Akbarabadi: Poetry

-It is said that Nazeer's poetic treasure consisted of about 200,000 verses but unfortunately a bigger portion of it is destroyed and only 6000 verses are available in printed form.
-No other Urdu poet before him, had used as many words as Nazeer did.
+It is said that Nazeer's poetic works consisted of about 200,000 verses, but the majority have been destroyed and only 6,000 verses are available in printed form.
+No other Urdu poet before him had used as many words as Nazeer did.
 Nazeer's poetry conveyed the plight of the common people in their own everyday language and was very popular among the masses.
-It was due to this lack of the "elite" element perhaps that Nazir's genius was not recognized until much later.
-But in spite of this neglect, some of his poetic treasure is still available and some of his poems, such as "Banjaranama" (chronicle of a nomad/gypsy), "Kaljug nahin karjug hai yeh", "Aadmi Naama" (chronicle of man), etc., became immortal.
-Such poems find their place in school text books and discerning fans of Urdu poetry will not fail to recognize the greatness of Nazeer's verse.
+Perhaps due to this lack of the "elite" element, Nazir's genius was not recognized until much later.

-He left for us about 600 ghazals, although his nazms are said to be more worthy of admiration.
-In fact, Nazeer's growing popularity is due to his nazms.
-He was purely a "People's poet" and his nazms reflected various aspects of the daily life of his age, all types of religious and social events with even minor details in which common people can be seen laughing, singing, teasing, playing.
-He wrote nazams about religious and social festivals, such as Diwali, Holi, Eid, Shab-e-baraat, about fruits and about animals like mouse and birds, about seasons and even inanimate objects, such as paisa, rupaiaa, rotiyaan, aata-daal (meaning "flour" and "lentils"), "pankha" (meaning "fan") and "kakrhi" (Melon).
-He wrote nazms about different aspects of human life, such as "muflisi" (Urdu word meaning "poverty") and "kohrinamah" (chronicle of a leper).
-The canvas of Nazeer's nazms is so vast that it encompasses all aspects of human behaviour and every person can find nazms that can suit his taste.
+Nazeer's popularity is primarily due to his nazms, which reflected various aspects of the daily life of his age, such as all types of religious and social events among common people.
+He wrote nazms about religious and social festivals, such as Diwali, Holi, Eid, Shab-e-baraat, about fruits and about animals like mouse and birds, about seasons and even inanimate objects.
+His nazms also explored about different aspects of human life, such as "muflisi" (Urdu word meaning "poverty") and "kohrinamah" (chronicle of a leper).

 Nazeer Akbarabadi's contemporaries were Mirza Muhammad Rafi Sauda, Mir Taqi Mir, Sheikh Qalandar Bakhsh Jur'at, Insha Allah Khan Insha, and Ghulam Hamdani Mushafi.
-He was young during the age of Sauda and Mir and might be a middle aged man during the age of Jur'at, Insha and Mushafi.